w-k-s/aws-lambda-quizzical/README.md

 ## 1. Introduction

 This repository contains the source code of the Quizzical REST API v3.
+The API is hosted at [`api.quizzicalapp.ml`](https://api.quizzicalapp.ml)
 The API is used by the [Quizzical Android application](https://github.com/w-k-s/Android-Quizzical).

 ## 2. History